canjs/canjs/contributing.md

 4. Open can/test/index.html in every browser to test everything.
 5. Submit a pull request!

+**Note:** You'll need to serve up the test files using a file server and not directly opening them.
+You can install a simple nodejs file server using `npm install -g http-server`.
+Then simply run `http-server` in the root of `~/path/to/canjs` will and navigate to [http://localhost:8080/](http://localhost:8080/).

 ## Contributing

 When contributing, include tests with new features or bug fixes in a feature branch until you're ready to submit the code for consideration; then push to the fork, and submit a pull request.